TarVK/themCards/README.md

 You know, them cards

 Playable at [themCards.herokuapp.com](http://themcards.herokuapp.com/).
-More card packs coming in the future (if there is traffic, or people submit card packs).
+More card packs coming in the future (if there is traffic, or people submit card packs), currently dutch and english packs exist.

 ## Game play